 Some chronic health conditions require regular administration of IV medication or routine blood draws.
 Repeat needle sticks may damage your arteries and veins.
 Long-term access is a solution that may protect your blood vessels.
-University Vascular in Watkinsville and Gainesville, Georgia, is a leader in vascular care and surgery.
+University Vascular in Watkinsville, Georgia, is a leader in vascular care and surgery.
 The board-certified vascular surgeons perform long-term access procedures for a wide range of health needs.
 Call the office nearest you or book an appointment online today to learn more about long-term access.

 Long-term access is one of the many services offered at University Vascular.
 The state-of-the-art practice is uniquely suited to treat a wide range of vascular conditions at the office in their endovascular procedure suites.

 With long-term access, the board-certified vascular surgeons place an IV port under your skin to help you get the medical care you need without having to endure the pain caused by repeated needle sticks.

 University Vascular works closely with you and your other health care providers to determine if you’re a candidate for long-term access.
 You may benefit from a permanent or semi-permanent IV port if you need:

 University Vascular also performs long-term access procedures for dialysis.

 There are many types of long-term access ports.
 The type of port you need depends on the medical condition.

 A PICC line is placed in a vein in your arm.
 You may benefit from PICC line placement if you need a semi-permanent port for medication administration.

 A port-a-cath is a long-term access port placed under the skin on the right side of your chest.
 A catheter is inserted into a large vein above your heart.
 University Vascular uses the port-a-cath to draw blood and administer IV medication.

 With a central line, University Vascular inserts a catheter into a large vein in your collarbone or neck, and threads it to an exit point in your upper chest.
 They use a central line for medication and nutrition support.